Musicals in 2022

 After two years of disruptions, 2022 promises blockbuster new musicals, classics staged in spectacular new ways and many intimate shows making their way to stages across Australia.

-Covid has already lead to some performance cancellations and delays in December 2021 and January 2022, including postponements to the openings of An American in Paris and The Wedding Singer, together with the hiatus in the national tour of Come From Away.
+Unfortunately Covid lead to some performance cancellations and delays in December 2021 and January 2022, including postponements to the openings of An American in Paris and The Wedding Singer, together with the hiatus in the national tour of Come From Away.
 We will regularly update this feature to ensure this news is up-to-date.

 Image: Moulin Rouge!
 The Musical at the Regent Theatre Melbourne.
 Photographer: Michelle Grace Hunder.